opnfv/dovetail/docs/testing/user/ovpaddendum/exemption-strict-API-validation.rst

 ---------------------------------------------------

 This fictional example showcases the presence of an additional attribute in an API response.
-The example shows that the 'server details', i.e. the VM metadata, includes an additional attribute 'ha-policy' which is used to associate high-availability policies with a VM instance.
+The example shows that the 'server details' [3]_, i.e. the VM metadata, includes an additional attribute 'ha-policy' which is used to associate high-availability policies with a VM instance.
 This attribute is utilized by a proprietary add-on component to manage VM migration and recovery